 Ellen van Neerven is an award-winning Indigenous Australian writer, a proud Mununjali woman from South East Queensland.
 Her first book, Heat and Light (UQP, 2014), was the recipient of the David Unaipon Award, the Dobbie Literary Award and the NSW Premier’s Literary Awards Indigenous Writers Prize.
 Heat and Light was also shortlisted for The Stella Prize, the Queensland Literary Award for State Significance, and the Readings Prize.
 Ellen was named as a Sydney Morning Herald‘s Best Young Australian Novelist in 2015.

-Ellen’s writing has appeared in publications such as McSweeney’s, Frankie Magazine, The Saturday Paper, The Griffith Review, The Lifted Brow, Meanjin, Overland, The Canary Press and Review of Australian Fiction.
+Ellen’s writing has appeared in publications such as McSweeney’s Quarterly, The Puritan, Frankie Magazine, The Saturday Paper, The Griffith Review, The Lifted Brow, Meanjin, Overland, and The Canary Press.
 In 2015 Ellen contributed to iTunes best of 2015 selected SBS True Stories podcast with ‘Confidence Game’, a story about high school bullying and sport.

 Ellen can be contacted here.